Delnor Hospital PGY1 Residency Program

 Additional Activities

-Resident presentations: PGY1 Residents are expected to present two presentations to pharmacy staff, medical residents, nurses, physicians, or other clinicians.
-Residents can choose any topic, including patient cases encountered during rotations, pharmacy hot topics, and controversial grey areas of medical practice.
-Residents receive timely feedback from preceptors and the RPD.
+Resident presentations: PGY1 Residents are expected to present a minimum of 8 presentations to pharmacy staff, medical residents, nurses, physicians, or other clinicians throughout the residency year.
+Residents can choose any topic, and presentations can be formatted as patient case presentations, Journal Clubs, or In-services.
+Residents will receive timely feedback from preceptors and the RPD.

-Meetings: Residents will attend the ASHP Midyear Clinical Meeting, Great Lakes Pharmacy Resident Conference, and ICHP Annual Meeting.
+Meetings: Residents will attend the ASHP Midyear Clinical Meeting and the ICHP Illinois Pharmacy Residency Conference.
 Registration and the majority of expenses for these professional meetings are reimbursed and the use of personal time off is not necessary.
-Residents are encouraged to attend other conferences of their interest, and opportunities can be arranged with RPD and preceptors.
+Residents are encouraged to attend other conferences of their interest, and opportunities can be arranged with the RPD and preceptors.

 Required membership: Residents are required to be a member of the American Society of Health-System Pharmacists (ASHP) and Illinois Council of Health-System Pharmacists (ICHP).